We sat down with our Director Inge Laino to talk about our favorite family tour for exploring the city —Paris Discovery Walk.

 Your interactive walk is designed for families with children ages 6-12.
 What do you hope children will learn on this tour?

-With our Paris Discovery Walk, we encourage families to discover all the fascinating stories that buildings, monuments and cityscapes have to tell.
+With our Time to Explore Paris Walk, we encourage families to discover all the fascinating stories that buildings, monuments and cityscapes have to tell.
 The idea is to be a keen observer so as not to miss out on those stories.
 So often, we walk through a city without really seeing it.
 Our goal with this tour is to sharpen children’s eyes to the world around them.
 And to have fun while doing so!

 Sometimes kids can feel a bit dragged around on vacation.
 How does this program give them a sense that they are actively “leading” the way?